(305) 259-0503

 What Kind of Grass Is Best for Tropical Climates?

 In a tropical climate, you need grass that can handle the heat, abundant sun, and high levels of humidity.
 Not every kind of grass can survive.
-Here are a few good choices that Plant Professionals recommends:
+Here are a few good choices that Plant Professionals recommend:

 • Bermuda is another grass that handles heat well and can adjust to the soil conditions in most of the state, even those areas that are salty or dry.
 This is high on the list of best grass for tropical climates.
 It is a favorite product for custom lawn designs because it proliferates quickly and forms a thick grass carpet.
 The individual blades are fine and a brilliant green color almost year-round.
-The FloraTex variety is an excellent choice because of its leafy appearance.
+The Flores variety is an excellent choice because of its leafy appearance.
 Bermuda doesn’t require much maintenance, and it’s a hardy plant that fights off most local pests and diseases.

 • Centipedegrass produces a medium green blade with a coarse texture, making it a better choice when appearances matter but less pleasant to walk on.
 This low-maintenance grass grows well in tropical conditions and doesn’t need shade to survive but can tolerate it when necessary.
 Centipede grass does need regular watering during dry periods to avoid dormancy during the summer, even if that does happen, though this low-maintenance grass bounces back when the moisture returns.